Banana Bread Recipe

 Step 3

-Add an egg to the mixture and combine well using a fork or whisk.
+Add an egg to the mixture and combine well using a fork or electric hand mixer.

 Step 4

-In a separate bowl combine the flour, cinnamon, bicarbonate of soda (baking soda), baking powder and salt.
+In a separate bowl combine the flour, cinnamon, baking soda (bicarbonate of soda), baking powder and salt.

 Step 5